jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 h_1
 $$
-and the word predicted in the last time step for the RNN input.
+and the last predicted word as input.

 Here is the complete flow of the RNN we used and will be explained seperately in later section.
 <div class="imgcap">